Document Exploitation

-DOCEX Process
+Process

-The DOCEX process occurs at the lowest echelons possible to facilitate rapid exploitation of captured materials.
-Service members gain fundamental knowledge of the DOCEX process via common skills training, such as the U.S. Army's Basic Leader Course.
-The initial intake of captured enemy documents (CED) is performed at the company level by a DOCEX Site Exploitation Team and first analysis of CED is performed by military intelligence personnel assigned to battalion or brigade level DOCEX Support Teams.
-Actionable information gained through battalion or brigade level DOCEX assets is reported back to the unit that captured the information as expeditiously as possible to fulfill immediate intelligence requirements.
+The DOCEX process occurs at the lowest echelons possible to ensure the information gained from the documents can be understood and used as swiftly as possible.
+U.S. military personnel learn DOCEX in common skills training, such as the U.S. Army's Basic Leader Course.

+The initial intake of captured enemy documents (CED) is performed at the company level by a DOCEX Site Exploitation Team, and first analysis of CED is performed by intelligence personnel assigned to battalion- or brigade-level DOCEX Support Teams.
+Actionable information gained from this analysis is reported back to the original unit as soon as possible.

 The processing of CED progresses from the lowest echelon to the highest, undergoing multiple information extraction applications that increase in complexity and sophistication until the information is categorized as DOMEX under the auspices of the U.S. Intelligence Community and the Director of National Intelligence.
 The sequence of events in the DOCEX process as performed by a DOCEX Site Exploitation Team is as follows: